martin6336/martin6336.github.io/_posts/2019-07-03-summarization.md

 - a bidirectional LSTM
 - added LSTM(decoder)

-temporal convolutional model compute a coarse sentence representation $r_j$; the follow bi-LSTM learning a stronger representation $h_j$ by taking into account all previous and future sentences.
+temporal convolutional model compute a coarse sentence representation $$r_j$$; the follow bi-LSTM learning a stronger representation $$h_j$$ by taking into account all previous and future sentences.